mongodb/mongo-c-driver/doc/mongoc_client_session_advance_cluster_time.rst

 Advance the cluster time for a session.
 Has an effect only if the new cluster time is greater than the session's current cluster time.

+Use :symbol:`mongoc_client_session_advance_operation_time` and :symbol:`mongoc_client_session_advance_cluster_time` to copy the operationTime and clusterTime from another session, ensuring subsequent operations in this session are causally consistent with the last operation in the other session

 Parameters
 ----------